 Tu’Urok and Nergui glanced triumphantly at each other, drew long knives and rejoined the fight.
 With the Crow Gangi calling lightning down, searing everything he could see,and the Dove BrownFox causing the earth to rise up and swallow and crush the horrors, what remained of the battle was all over in minutes.

 From off in the distance, high on a hill, the great fox watched the people fighting the bad things then licking their wounds when the battle was won.
-So focused on them was it that it didn’t hear the thing that was like smoke and strands of hair sneak up on it.
-Truth be told, there was nothing to hear for the strangle moved with the silence of death.
+So focused on them was it that it didn’t hear the thing that was like smoke and strands of dark sneak up on it.
+Truth be told, there was nothing to hear for the strangle moved with the silence of a hateful thought.

 At the last moment the fox felt the things presence as a disturbance in its fur and whiskers.
 It tried to jump away but the strangle lashed out and snatched the fox out the air and pulled it to the snow.
-The fox struggled and tried to cry out but the thing of smoke and hair enveloped it and as it thrashed the thing wrapped its strands tightly about the fox’s neck and choked the life out of it.
-When the creature was dead, the strangle poured itself into every orifice on the pearly fox until there was non of it to be seen.
+The fox struggled and tried to cry out but the thing of smoke and hair and shadows enveloped it.
+As it thrashed the thing wrapped its strands tightly about the fox’s neck and choked the life out of it.
+When the creature was dead, the strangle poured itself into every orifice on the pearly fox until there was none of the evil thing to be seen.
 The fox lay still in cold, slowly being buried by the rushing snow, seemingly lost to the soft, white quietude of the White.

 As it listened, its face twisted into a hideous mockery of a smile in a way that it wasn’t built to do.
 The effort pulled skin far away from teeth and revealing shadowy filaments that crawled across its gums like worms.
 Then it laughed.
 A soft raspy, wicked laugh, that was swallowed by the muffling soft snow.